Solutions for surges buildings systems

 Surges are an often underestimated risk.
 These voltage pulses (transients) that only take a split second are caused by direct, nearby and remote lightning strikes or switching operations of a power utility.

-Direct or nearby lightning strikes are lightning strikes into a building, in its close proximity or in lines entering the building (e.g. low-voltage power supply system, telecommunication and data lines).
+Director nearby lightning strikes are lightning strikes into a building, in its close proximity or in lines entering the building (e.g. low-voltage power supply system, telecommunication, and data lines).
 The amplitude and energy content of the resulting impulse currents and impulse voltages as well as the associated electromagnetic field (LEMP) considerably threaten the system to be protected.

 The lightning current resulting from a direct lightning strike into a building causes a rise in potential of several 100,000 volts on all earthed devices.
 Surges are caused by the voltage drop at the conventional earthing impedance and the resulting potential rise of the building with respect to the environment.
 This is the highest stress on electrical systems in buildings.

 In addition to the voltage drop at the conventional earthing impedance, surges occur in the electrical installation of the building and in the connected systems and devices due to the induction effect of the lightning electromagnetic field.
-The energy of these induced surges and the resulting impulse currents are lower that that of the direct lightning impulse current.
+The energy of these induced surges and the resulting impulse currents are lower than that of the direct lightning impulse current.

 Remote lightning strikes are lightning strikes far away from the object to be protected, in the medium-voltage overhead line network or in its close proximity as well as cloud-to-cloud discharge.